 E.E.
-Balcos is an Associate Professor of Dance in the Department of Dance.
+Balcos is a Professor of Dance in the Department of Dance.
 He teaches Modern Technique, Improvisation, Anatomy for Dancers, and choreographs for Performance Practicum.
 He holds a BA in Music from The Colorado College and an MFA in Choreography from The University of Iowa.
 He is a Registered Somatic Dance Educator.

 Balcos has been a professional dancer and choreographer for over 30 years.
 At the age of 18, he began studying with modern dance pioneer Hanya Holm at the Colorado College in Colorado Springs.
 As a performer, Balcos toured nationally and internationally with Shapiro & Smith Dance (NYC), Demetrius Klein Dance Company (FL), Zenon Dance Company (MPLS), and worked with renowned choreographers including Danny Buraczeski, Ping Chong, Sam Costa, Sean Curran, David Dorfman, Joe Goode, Daniel Gwirtzman, Dwight Rhoden, David Rousseve, Stephanie Skura, Jan Van Dyke, and Bill Young.
 He performed and presented work throughout the U.S., Canada, Mexico, Italy, Uzbekistan, and the Philippines.
 He is currently a member of the dance company Movement Migration performing and touring nationally and internationally.